 Maritime Law at the University of Oslo (UiO)

-Skuld is part of a collaboration project together with eight other marine or insurance contributors.
-The project is a 10-year commitment which will contribute to continued lectures in maritime and insurance law as well as related research at the Scandinavian Institute of Maritime Law in Oslo.
+Skuld is part of a 10-year collaborative project participating with eight other marine- and insurance- sponsors.
+We contribute to lectures in maritime and insurance law, and to related research at the Scandinavian Institute of Maritime Law in Oslo.

 Skuld is one of the leading sponsors for Nor-Shipping, an international maritime conference which takes place every second year.
 This is where the maritime and ocean industries meet to connect, collaborate and facilitate sustainable success in the ocean space.
 Nor-Shipping operates as a hub for international decision makers from both the private and public spheres.